angelariggs/angelariggs.github.io/talks.md

 ---
 redirect_from: /work
 layout: page
-title: "Talks & Panels"
+title: "Talks, Panels, & Podcasts"
 permalink: /talks
 ---

 > _Welcome, and thanks for checking out my public speaking!
-If you're here to invite me as a speaker for your conference, webinar, or podcast, I'd like to refer you to the folks below instead_ 🙂 _Our industry can always benefit from wider perspectives, and they have a variety of expertise and experiences to share with your audience!_
+If you're here to invite me as a speaker for your conference, webinar, or podcast, I'd like to recommend the speakers listed below instead_ 🙂 _Our industry can always benefit from wider perspectives, and they have a variety of expertise to share with your audience!_
 > - [Tolu Adegbite](https://www.tolu.xyz)
 > - [Erika Chestnut](https://erikachestnut.com)
 > - [Ceora Ford](https://www.ceoraford.com)